Mj-Njuguna/download_organizer/README.md

 # Downloads Organizer

-A Python utility that automatically organizes your Downloads folder by date.
+A smart Python utility that automatically organizes your Downloads folder by date and file type.

 ## Features

+- **File categorization**: Automatically sorts files into categories (images, documents, video, etc.)
 - **First-run cleanup**: Moves existing files in Downloads to an 'old_download' folder
-- **Continuous monitoring**: Watches for new files and organizes them into dated folders (YYYY-MM-DD)
+- **Continuous monitoring**: Watches for new files and organizes them
-- **Smart handling**: Ignores temporary/partial download files (.crdownload, .part, .tmp)
+- **Smart handling**: Ignores temporary/partial download files
 - **Download completion detection**: Waits for downloads to complete before organizing
-- **Simple setup**: Just run the script and it handles the rest
+- **Duplicate file handling**: Automatically renames files that would overwrite existing ones
+- **Configurable settings**: JSON configuration file for customizing behavior
+- **Exclusion patterns**: Skip files you don't want organized
+- **Detailed logging**: Logs all activity to both console and a log file
+- **Statistics tracking**: Keeps count of files moved by category

 ## Requirements